maximedaniel/rezbuild/README.md

 # IMPORTANT
+X - TRANSFERT TO GITLAB ESTIA (DM Admin)
+X - Add a NEW SERVER ESTIA for TESTING
+X - Test the BIMServer for conversion from IFC2X4 to IFC4 X - Write JS documentation

 ? - Visualizer as card refurbishment technologies list V - Visualize and Compare KPIs (How to compute score for each KPI?)
 V - Task of decision making Visualizing the models not choose (adjust opacity?)
-X- generation automatic 3d models & files
+X - generation automatic 3d models & files
 V - Filter role by actions (What terminology for roles?
 What action?)
 V - adjust graph div's height automatically
 V - prevent multiple KPI branches